 And most Leave voters understood that the NHS was one area to which previous EU contributions might be allocated, but that it would be up to the government of the day to decide this.
+The slogan read “Let’s spend” not “We guarantee we will spend” – it was a concrete example of what could happen, not a policy commitment.
 All politics relies on tangible images and concise slogans.
 The campaign to Leave Europe was no exception.

 The Remain campaign for its part made claims which were arguably even more questionable.
 George Osborne claimed an emergency budget with tax increases and spending cuts would be required post Brexit.
 This silly proposal, though unchallenged by the BBC at the time, was immediately shelved after the referendum.
 Remain’s main argument was that institutions like the IMF, the IFS and the Bank of England predicted that there would be serious negative economic consequences if the UK left the EU.
 Not once did the BBC detail or analyse the appalling forecasting track record of any of these institutions, which undermined the value of any argument made with their support.